HumanResourcesProject/FrontEnd/README.md

 Before running the HRMS backend services, ensure that you have the following prerequisites installed:

-- Java Development Kit (JDK) version X or above.
+- Java Development Kit (JDK) version 8 or above.
-- Gradle (latest version recommended)
+- Gradle - Ensure that Java and Gradle are installed correctly and the JAVA_HOME environment variable is properly set.
 - PostgreSQL database
 - MongoDB database
 - RabbitMQ message broker

 ### Getting Started
 To get started with the HRMS backend services, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/HumanResourcesProject/HumanResourcesProject.git`.